 One of the objectives for this course is to better understand the importance and meaning of tourism in people's lives.
-For this assignment you will reflect on the meaning of tourism in your own life.
-Quality is more important than quantity, but most papers are around 3-pages double-spaced.
-This assignment has three sections (Note: the percentages reflect the importance to the assignment not the length of the section):
+For this assignment you will reflect on the meaning of tourism in your own life and create a 3-5 minute YouTube video reflection.
+Quality is more important than quantity, so your video should be no more than 5 minutes long.
+You will upload it to YouTube as "unlisted" and upload the URL into the respective Dropbox in D2L.
+Place the URL in a Word document and also in the notes part of the Dropbox.
+This assignment has three sections you need to integrate into your video (Note: the percentages reflect the importance to the assignment not the length of the section):